Achievable logoAchievable logo

 G4: Undifferentiated (high grade)

-Tumors with higher grades are more aggressive and spread faster.
+Higher-grade tumors are more aggressive and tend to spread faster.
 The Gleason scoring system is used to grade prostate cancer.
-A score <6 is well differentiated while a score >8 is poorly differentiated.
+A score <6 is well differentiated, while a score >8 is poorly differentiated.

 Normal vs cancer cells